Ignition interlock device: United States

-General implementation of IID requirements in the US

 Most states impose the installation of ignition interlock devices (IID), with varying thresholds for installation requirements.
 Criminal process thresholds for installation requirements vary between minimum BAC levels (e.g., 0.20%, or 0.15%) or repeat offense, with about half of the states requiring installation on first offense.

 These ignition interlock sanctions are meant as punishment, but also as a deterrence.
 When required under a high BAC level or multiple offense threshold, ignition interlock requirements address a strong tendency of repeat offense by drivers with alcoholic use disorder (AUD or alcoholism).

 Ignition interlock requirements are also imposed in some instances after positive chemical blood alcohol tests, as a physical deterrent for drivers with alcoholic use disorder, or as a pseudo-civil punishment.
 Ignition interlock requirements are also imposed in some instances after an implied consent refusal under similar forensic procedures.

-Zero tolerance threshold

 In most US implementations, IIDs are set to a "zero tolerance" level (set to either levels consistent with culinary alcohol or measurement errors).

-Operation

 In operation, the driver blows into IIDs to enable the car's starter.
 After a variable time period of approximately 20–40 minutes, the driver is required to re-certify (blow again) within a time period consistent with safely pulling off the roadway.
 If the driver fails to re-certify within the time period, the car will alarm in a manner similar to setting off the car's immobilizer, but mechanically independent of it.
 The installation company may provide regular reports to the Department of Motor Vehicles of a driver's home state regarding its usage.

-Restrictions on operation and repair by others

 Various US states have different penalties for disabling IIDs.
 In some cases, the driver may be penalized if a family member or mechanic disables the IID when not in use by the sanctioned individual, or temporarily for servicing the vehicle.
 In some implementations, disabling by mechanics and others is either permitted or authorisation easily obtained, but some jurisdictions restrict or deny authorisation.
 (Such restrictions on mechanics can be problematic, for example, if limited to designated "licensed mechanics" or as applied to routine repair procedures requiring operation of the ignition and starter systems.)
 Some jurisdictions criminalize such temporary bypass of IIDs.

-Violations

 Violations can occur from a driver not having reached the "zero tolerance" level, but can also occur from use by other drivers within legal limits, or from test anomalies.
 In some states, anomalies are routinely discounted, for example as not consistent with patterns of BAC levels or at levels incompatible with life (e.g., significant mouth alcohol - if read as BAC would mean the patient is dead).
 In some states, "fail" readings inconsistent with actual alcohol use can be cleared by a routine process, but other states automatically deem these "fail" readings as violations.